aakash01/aakash01.github.io/_posts/2014-03-11-permutations-of-a-given-string-in-lexicographic-order.md

 So all permutations of "abcd" are

-- "a" concatenated with all permutations of "bcd"
+ "a" concatenated with all permutations of "bcd"...
-- "b" concatenated with all permutations of "acd"
+ "b" concatenated with all permutations of "acd"...
-- "c" concatenated with all permutations of "bad"
+ "c" concatenated with all permutations of "bad"...
-- "d" concatenated with all permutations of "bca"
+ "d" concatenated with all permutations of "bca"...

 ####Code (C++)